Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Introduction

 \section{Introduction}

 Despite significant progress being made towards understanding the pathophysiology of cancer, its self-sustaining and highly dynamic nature poses several challenges pertaining to cancer detection and treatment monitoring.
-While technological advancements hold promise in addressing those dilemmas, owing to its complexity, challenges remain in several stages of cancer management, including pre-cancerous lesion detection, tumor segmentation, tumor infiltration, tracing of tumor evolution, prediction of tumor aggressiveness, and recurrence.
+Although technological advances hold promise in addressing these dilemmas, owing to their complexity, challenges remain in several stages of cancer management, including pre-cancerous lesion detection, tumor segmentation, tumor infiltration, tracing of tumor evolution, and prediction of tumor aggressiveness and recurrence \citep{bi2019artificial}.

-Brain Tumors are among the most dangerous malignancies.
-The unique genetic, epigenetic, and microenvironmental properties of neural tissues confer resistance to treatments \citep{mackay2017integrated, quail2017microenvironmental}, and thus, the clinical management of brain tumors remains a critical challenge.
-Among tumors arising from the brain, the most predominant are metastases from systemic cancers and gliomas \citep{bi2019artificial}.
-Stage IV glioma, referred to as glioblastoma, develops from glial cells and infiltrates the surrounding cell tissues and is the most aggressive form of primary brain tumor, with a median survival of 15 months \citep{koshy2012improved}.
-Brain tumors are often complex in shape and vary greatly in size, texture, and location and thus, the clinical information related to tumors exhibits high spatial and structural variation from patient to patient.
+Brain tumors are among the most dangerous malignancies.
+The unique genetic, epigenetic, and microenvironmental properties of neural tissues confer resistance to treatment \citep{quail2017microenvironmental}, thus, the clinical management of brain tumors remains a critical challenge.
+Among tumors arising from the brain, the most predominant are metastases from systemic cancers and gliomas \citep{mcfaline2018brain}.
+Stage IV glioma, referred to as glioblastoma, develops from glial cells and infiltrates the surrounding cell tissues.
+It is the most aggressive form of primary brain tumor, with a median survival of 15 months \citep{koshy2012improved}.
+Brain tumors are often complex in shape and vary greatly in size, texture, and location, thus, clinical information related to tumors exhibits high spatial and structural variation from patient to patient \citep{pereira2016brain}.

 Neuroimaging is a pivotal diagnostic tool in disease assessment.
-While there exists a variety of diagnostic imaging techniques that are in use at present such as X-ray, computed tomography (CT), positron emission tomography (PET), and mammograms, magnetic resonance imaging (MRI) is the method of choice in neurology as it does not involve the risk of exposure to ionizing radiation.
+While a variety of diagnostic imaging techniques such as X-ray, computed tomography (CT), positron emission tomography (PET), and mammograms are currently in use, magnetic resonance imaging (MRI) is the method of choice in neurology as it does not involve the risk of exposure to ionizing radiation \citep{bhargava2013contrast}.
 In brain tumor studies, the clinical information embedded in MRI data is vital for analyzing structural brain abnormalities, detecting pre-cancerous lesions, tumor segmentation, and diagnosis.